Xilinx/PYNQ/docs/source/pynq_libraries/video.rst

 data is written to DRAM, then read from DRAM and send to the custom IP and is written back to DRAM, where it is read by the HDMI out.

-For the Pynq-Z1 which has a 16-bit DRAM, up to 1080p cwgraysc (8-bits per pixel) can be processed at ~60fps alongside the framebuffer memory bandwidth, but this is very close to the total memory bandwidth of the system.
-The ZCU104 with its much larger memory bandwidth can support 4k video at 60 FPS at 24-bit colour.
+The ZCU104 can support 4K video at 60 FPS at 24-bit colour.

 Examples
 --------